shahviraj/fire-lstm/README.md

 # fire-lstm
 ### Classification of Combustion instances into stable nad unstable combustions using ConvLSTM networks.

+#### Please change the path of the dataset to the '../fire-dataset/combution_img_13.mat' in all of the above files before running the code.

 We submit this code as a part of our homework 4 submission for course ME592x at Iowa State University.

 1) Pre-processing: